keyserwood/PythonAppleM1/README.md

 > Faster, better, stronger.

 ## 2.2.
 Work with a PipFile
-* One can share its own pipenv to another by sharing PipFile.
-For setting, it is easy !
+* One can share its own pipenv to another by sharing PipFile!
   * It contains all the necessary packages, and it is really useful.
-To be more advance use [pipfile.lock](https://pipenv.pypa.io/en/latest/basics/#example-pipfile-pipfile-lock), which handles dependencies.
+To be more advanced you can use [pipfile.lock](https://pipenv.pypa.io/en/latest/basics/#example-pipfile-pipfile-lock) which handles dependencies.
 ##### Create again .venv folder
 ```shell
 mkdir .venv